RedHatProductSecurity/cvelib/README.md

 To resolve this error, add the file path for where your `cve.exe` file resides (for example, `C:\Users\<username>\AppData\Roaming\Python\Python39\Scripts`) to your `PATH` variable.
-You can edit your environment variables by searching *Edit the system environment variables*.
+You can edit your environment variables by searching *Edit the system environment variables* from the Start menu.

 ### Podman/Docker